dhairyanadapara/infinite-scoller-example/README.md

 -   **intersectionRatio:** returns the percentage of intersectionRect to the boundingClientRect
 -   **isIntersecting:** return if target and root are intersecting or not.
--   **target:** this is important attribute when we have multiple target attached to same observer
+-   **target:** this is an important attribute when we have multiple targets attached to the same observer

+Now as you can see in the above function we have iterated over the entries and checked if the intersection ratio is more than 0 is not means the target element has an intersection with root or viewport is happened or not.
+As you can see we are observing the element with id `loading` which is placed at bottom of the card-list element.
+So what will happen when we scroll down and reach the loading element it intersection will happen and the state will be updated accordingly.

+In this case, we are not doing any API calls so data is getting updated quickly.
+In case of fetch request, it would be better to use the `rootMargin`.
+You can also update the threshold based on requirements.